Complete Cubaris Isopod Care Guide - Isopods For Sale UK | PostPods

 • Acceptable: 20-28°C

-If your UK home is consistently below 20°C in winter, a low-wattage heat mat under one side of the enclosure (on thermostat) provides gentle warming.
-Properly NEVER heat lamps — they dry out the substrate rapidly.
+If your UK home is consistently below 20°C in winter, a low-wattage heat mat under one side of the enclosure (on a thermostat) provides gentle warming.
+NEVER use heat lamps - they dry out the substrate rapidly.

 Maintain through: